generalroboticslab/HUMAC/README.md

 ## Evaluation

-To evaluate the trained models and visualize the results, run:
+To evaluate the trained models and log the performance, run:

 ### simulation
 ```bash